-5.1.2 FILLING THE CONDENSATE TRAP
+5.1.2 FILLING THE CONDENSATE TRAPS

-Before operating the burner it is first necessary to ensure that the condensation trap is filled with water.
+Before operating the burners it is first necessary to ensure that both condensation traps are filled with water.
 This is best done before the final connection is made to the condensate drain.
 The following actions are suggested:

-• Rotate the elbow of the condensate trap so that it is facing upward (see photo below)
+• Rotate the elbow of the condensate trap so that it is facing upward (see photo below).

-• If the condensate pipe is already installed, disconnect the elbow and move pipe away from condensate trap (see photo below)
+• If the condensate pipe is already installed, disconnect the elbow and move pipe away from condensate trap (see photo below).

-- Pour approximately 500ml of water into the trap and replace / reposition pipes - · Proceed with the commissioning of the heat engine
+- Pour approximately 500ml of water into the trap and replace / reposition pipes. - Proceed with the commissioning of the heat engines

-5.2 COMMISSIONING THE HEAT ENGINE
+5.2 COMMISSIONING THE HEAT ENGINES